-We analyzed data from both artistic and scientific fields where collaboration needs have experienced pressures such as differentiation and specialization, internationalization, and commercialization (4, 10, 11): (i) the Broadway musical industry (BMI), and (ii) the scientific disciplines of social psychology, economics, ecology, and astronomy (Table 1).
-For the BMI, we considered all 2258 productions in the period 1877-1990 (12, 13).
+We analyzed data from both artistic and scientific fields where collaboration needs have experienced pressures such as differentiation and specialization, internationalization, and commercialization (4, 10, 11): (i) the Broadway musical industry (BMI) and (ii) the scientific disciplines of social psychology, economics, ecology, and astronomy (Table 1).
+For the BMI, we considered all 2258 productions in the period from 1877 to 1990 (12, 13).
 Productions are defined as musical shows that were performed at least once in Broadway.
 The team members comprise individuals responsible for composing the music, writing the libretto and the lyrics, designing the choreography, directing, and producing the show, but not the actors that performed in it.
-For each of the scientific disciplines, we considered all collaborations that resulted in publications in recognized journals within the fields studied (14)-seven social psychology journals, nine economics journals, ten ecology journals, and six astronomy journals (Table 2).
-Collaboration networks (15-19) were then built for each of the journals independently, and for the whole discipline by merging the data from the journals within a discipline (see Supporting Material).
+For each of the scientific disciplines, we considered all collaborations that resulted in publications in recognized journals within the fields studied (14): seven social psychology journals, nine economics journals, 10 ecology journals, and six astronomy journals (Table 2).
+Collaboration networks (15-19) were then built for each of the journals independently and for the whole discipline by merging the data from the journals within a discipline (Materials and Methods).

 The evolution of team sizes in the BMI bears out the expectation that team size and composition depend on the intricacy of the creative task.
-In the period 1877-1929, when the form of the Broadway musical show was still being worked out through trial and error (12), there was a steady increase in the number of artists per production, from an average of two to an average of seven (Fig. 1A).
+In the period from 1877 to 1929, when the form of the Broadway musical show was still being worked out through trial and error (12), there was a steady increase in the number of artists per production, from an average of two to an average of seven (Fig. 1A).
 This increase in size suggests that teams evolved to manage the complexity of the new artistic form.
-By the late 20's, the Broadway musical reached the form we know today, as did team composition (4).
-The typical set of artists creating a Broadway musical have been, since then, choreographer, composer, director, librettist, lyricist, and producer.
-For the following 55 years, a period that includes the Great Depression, World War II, and the post-War Boom, the average size of teams remained around seven (20).
+By the late 1920s, the Broadway musical reached the form we know today, as did team composition (4).
+Since then, the typical set of artists creating a Broadway musical have been choreographer, composer, director, librettist, lyricist, and producer.
+For the following 55 years, a period that includes the Great Depression, World War II, and the postwar boom, the average size of teams remained around seven (20).

 We find similar scenarios for the evolution of team size in scientific collaborations.
-The four fields experience an increase in team size with time (Figs. 1B-E).
-The increase has been approximately linear in social psychology and economics, and faster than linear in ecology and astronomy.
-For social psychology, team size growth rate was greater for high impact versus low impact journals, suggesting that team size not only depends on the intricacy of the enterprise but also that successful teams might adapt faster to external pressures.
+The four fields experienced an increase in team size with time (Fig. 1, B to E).
+The increase has been roughly linear in social psychology and economics and faster than linear in ecology and astronomy.
+For social psychology, team size growth rate was greater for high-impact compared with low-impact journals, suggesting that team size not only depends on the intricacy of the enterprise but also that successful teams might adapt faster to external pressures.